-IC pins for your own projects.Designed by OSHchip, Ships from United States of America
+IC pins for your own projects.Designed by OSHchip in United States of America

 What is it?
 Flip-Pins are the third generation of the Integrated Circuit (IC) pins designed by Fliptronics for use in products like OSHChip.
 The goal for Flip-Pins was to create pins that could be ...Read More…